PapsonBoyRaphael/chatapp-ngomna/README.md

-ChatApp Microservices
+ChatApp server Microservices for application telegrafix
-This repository contains the microservices architecture for a chat application.
+- This repository contains the microservices architecture for a chat application.
 Services

 auth-service: Handles authentication (port 3000)